linode/apl-docs/docs/get-started/labs/create-projects.md

 1. In the Console, click on `apps` the left menu and then open `Gitea`.

-2. In the top menu of Gitea, click on `Explore` and then on the `nodejs-helloworld` repo.
+2. In the top left menu of Gitea, click on `Explore` and then on the `nodejs-helloworld` repo.

 3. Go to `Settings` (top right) and then to `Webhooks`.